Sychronicity hits my home and my heart!

 The greatest protest of our generation is seeking change in all shapes and sizes.
 You can see it in the signs the demonstrators carry, writing the letters out really big with magic markers so that passersby need not squint to get the messages.

-There is not just one message, but many, which all have one thing in common: a belief that our world can do better for all and not just the few Continue reading
+There is not just one message, but many, which all have one thing in common: a belief that our world can do better for all and not just the few, the ninety-nine percent making $55,000 a year (per family) or less, as opposed to the one percent controlling some 40 percent of the wealth in the United States of America.

 Why am I a Democrat?

-Setbacks arise in road to Life’s answers
+Setbacks Arise in Road to Life’s Answers

 Kabbalah To Mingle With Buddhist Jaunt

-Acupuncture: ‘dragon drives out demon’
+Acupuncture: ‘Dragon drives out Demon’

 Kabbalah pulling here, there, everywhere